 Don’t heat up your apartment by cooking dinner in the oven or on the stove.
 Instead, opt for a no-cook meal like this tomato & watermelon salad with feta or any of these delicious no-cook summer meals from Martha Stewart.
 Just like staying hydrated with cold water (or an icy cocktail) helps to keep your body temperature lower, so does noshing on cold foods.

 take a cold shower or bath

 While this may sound obvious, it is a very effective method for cooling down when you don’t have air-conditioning.
 Hop in a cold shower or run a cool bath and relax while you soak for 20 minutes to cool down your core temperature.
-Also try using a eucalyptus body wash or soap like this one from Bath & Body Works that have natural cooling and stress-relieving properties.
+Also try using a eucalyptus body wash or soap like this one from Bath & Body Works that has natural cooling and stress-relieving properties.

 One of our favorite summer tips is to store your favorite lotion in the fridge and slather it on whenever you feel hot for instant relief.
 You can also use it to cool down even further after your cold bath.
 Or stick a bottle of water in the freezer and place in front of a fan to help cool down the air.

 Turns out, buckwheat hull pillows are an ancient secret for helping to keep the body cool at night.
 The hulls allow for fresh air to circulate and don’t hold on to your body heat like conventional pillows do.
 So if the heat is preventing you from sleeping, try switching to a buckwheat pillow.
 Another trick is to place your normal pillow in the fridge for a bit so you’ve got a nice cool place to rest your head when you crawl into bed.

 To help cool your apartment in the evening, inquire with your landlord about the possibility of adding a screen door to allow for the cool evening air to filter in.
 If they won’t cover the cost, but will allow you to install one, it is a great value considering how much money you’ll save not having to run an electric air-conditioner.